sergey-volokhin/recsys_2020_hw2/README.md

 # recsys_2020_hw2
-Surya told me to not use sklearns' Nearest Neighbors, so I tried making my own similarity matrix, which takes quite a long time (3+ hours) to compute.
+Surya told me to not use sklearns' Nearest Neighbors, so I tried making my own similarity matrix, which takes quite a long time (1.5 hours for user-to-user) to compute.
 So i decided, in addition to my own version, to write the second, faster CF, using sklearn (so that TA doesn't need to wait for hours to grade my HW).
 As a result, there are two files:
   CF.py (my own)
   fasterCF.py (sklearn)

-They both use pearson similarity metric from scipy.
+They both use pearson similarity (correlation) metric from scipy.

 ## Running
-To run, you need to specify the type (positional argument "user" or "item"):
+To run, you need to specify the type of CF (positional argument "user" or "item"):
 ```
 python3 CF.py user
 python3 fasterCF.py item
 ```

 ## Data
-The data I am using is critics reviews from rottentomatoes.
+The data I am using is critics reviews from rottentomatoes which I personally scraped (file reviews.tsv).
+From initial dataset of 714337 rating points, I removed movies, which received less than 50 reviews, and critics, who reviewed less than 50 movies.
+Resulting dataset has 427677 rating points, for 4038 distinct movies and 1253 critics.

+## Output
+For a given user (who should already exist in the dataset), the model outputs top-k (k is variable you can specify) recommendations for the movies that user has not seen yet.

 ## Results
 To check the quality of the algorithm, I created and added to the dataframe a "test_user", who loved Marvel movies (check the code for detailed profile).